sderen/docker-git2consul/README.md

 This image will run `config_seeder.js` using the first alphabetically JSON file found on `/etc/git2consul.d` if one exists.

-If using webhooks, you will have the expose the ports that are going to be used.
+If using webhooks, you will have to expose the ports that are going to be used.

 ## Up and running